ZetrisAI/PPT-Tools/README.md

-# PPT Tools
+# PPT Tools (DEPRECATED)

+These were my first effort on reverse engineering PPT, I've learned better since then, however other solutions have surpassed me and I have no interest in continuing this project.
+See https://github.com/bayoen.

 Puyo Puyo Tetris tools enhance your streaming or playing experience by providing you with useful statistics about your gameplay.

 ## FTX